Kale calories per 100g: 35 kcal

 Antioxidants and Glucosinolates

-Beyond standard essential vitamins, hearty kale acts as a profoundly dense powerhouse of defensive plant compounds.
+Beyond standard essential vitamins, hearty kale acts as a notably dense powerhouse of defensive plant compounds.
 It is densely packed with high-tier complex flavonoids, particularly quercetin and kaempferol.
-These potent active phytonutrients aggressively neutralize rogue free radicals circulating deeply within the human bloodstream, significantly reducing systemic cellular inflammation.
+These potent active phytonutrients strongly neutralize rogue free radicals circulating deeply within the human bloodstream, significantly reducing systemic cellular inflammation.

 Furthermore, like practically all cruciferous vegetables, raw kale provides naturally dense concentrations of specialized sulfur-bearing compounds known chemically as glucosinolates.
 During rigorous physical chewing or intensive digestive breakdown, these unique compounds are rapidly converted into powerful isothiocyanates—potent molecules currently being studied globally for their fundamental ability to fortify long-term systemic cellular health.